 “Proactive listening is one of the most underutilized aspects of social media today, and probably the most powerful.”

 Social media listening is about analyzing the brand conversations happening around your industry and using the insights for better business decisions.
 It helps to understand why, how, and where these conversations are happening, and what customers think when they are mentioning your brand.

 Every social media comment should be immediately acknowledged.
-This is one of the social media customer service tips that should be followed by brands.
+This is one of the customer service tips for social media that should be followed by brands.

 The customer comments can be viewed publicly, businesses have an incentive to be attentive to everybody via social media.
 Not replying means you are ignoring the customers.
 Just like businesses value customers they should value their feedback and comments.

 Here is how to streamline your social media customer support process.

 - Prepare preset answers for common customers’ queries for social network moderation.